Filaraya/Database-management-HR-project/README.md

 This project is a database management design for Human Resource for a sample company
 ## Project Intro/Objective
-The purpose of this project is _.
-(Describe the main goals of the project and potential civic impact.
-Limit to a short paragraph, 3-6 Sentences)
+The purpose of this project is to desgin a database management for HR.
 ### Methods Used

 ### Technologies